ruuddotorg/nightscout-display/README.md

 environment to make sure the hardware is working correctly:

-* Blink (File→Examples→01.Basics→Blink): this should slowly blink the red LED on the feather board itself.
-This makes sure your Arduino environment is properly configured for uploading code to the feather.
+* Blink (File→Examples→01.Basics→Blink): this should slowly blink the red LED on the feather board itself (and only that one, the displays themselves will stay dark!).
+This is to make sure your Arduino environment is properly configured for uploading code to the feather.
 * Minimatrix (File→Examples→Adafruit LED Backpack→minimatrix16x8): this should
   display a few demo patterns on the LED matrix.
   * Change `matrix.begin(0x70)` to `matrix.begin(0x71)` to test the second LED matrix, if appropriate.
-* Wifi101 (File→Examples→WiFi101-...): use the examples for the Wifi101 library
+* WiFi101 (File→Examples→WiFi101→...): use the examples for the WiFi101 library
   to test the internet connectivity.
 Make sure to adjust SSID and password according to your network and insert `WiFi.setpins(8,7,4,2)` in the `setup()` function to use the pins specific to the Feather M0 board.